 Here’s the series.
 Tips on how to use it are below the images.

 Say you’re doing focus bracketing.
-Decide how far out of focus is acceptable by picking a just-marginal image. set the step size to that or one unit less.
+Decide how far out of focus is acceptable by picking a just-marginal image. set the step size to double that (assuming that the most out-of-focus area in a stack is half way in between the steps) or one unit less.
 If you’re doing stacking, decide how much softness the stacking program can manage, and pick that step size.